otaviojava/money-api-book/en/chapter1.md

   }
 ```

-A problem to use the representation of money with ``int`` and ``long`` is the readability of representing monetary values that way.
-As an example, a product has a price in the amount of twelve US dollars, how to represent in cents,  we put the value of twelve hundred cents.
+One problem with this solution is readability and the other is flexibility.
+For example, we have to use the value `1200 cents` to represent a product that costs `12 USD`.

 ``` java
 public class Product {